maali-mnasri/Supervised-Sentence-Tokenization/README.md

 from SentenceTokenizer import sentence_tokenizer sentences = sentence_tokenizer(text)

+# TO DO

+Train the model using additional separators such as '!' and '?'

 # References
 This work is highly inspired by (Agarwal et al.,2005) and (Gillick,2009) works.